-This information is then available to its customers who use it primarily for sales, marketing, and executive recruitment.
-Customer use cases include prospecting lists for B2B email and telemarketing campaigns, data hygiene (i.e. confirming you are still at a company and that your contact information is accurate), and call prep prior to telemarketing or recruitment calls.
+This information is then available to its customers, who use it primarily for sales, marketing, and executive recruitment.
+Customer use cases include prospecting lists for B2B email and telemarketing campaigns, data hygiene (i.e., confirming you are still at a company and that your contact information is accurate), and call prep before telemarketing or recruitment calls.

 Here is an example of how they provide additional information about you to LinkedIn users via their ReachOut Chrome plug-in:

 The ZoomInfo ReachOut Chrome connector provides just-in-time company and executive intelligence from corporate websites and LinkedIn.
 Users can immediately view company firmographics or contact details and then send them to a CRM or Sales Engagement Platform.
 Zoominfo is about to formally launch their Engage SEP, which will allow users to set up flows (cadences) of calls, emails, and social engagement steps.

 ZoomInfo does not collect any consumer or credit information.
 Thus, they have no lifestyle data, political affiliations, donations, income estimates, age, family details, credit histories, personal emails, or housing data.
 They focus strictly on your professional persona.